pingcap/docs/sql-statements/sql-statement-load-data.md

 In TiDB v7.0.0, the `LOAD DATA` SQL statement supports the following features:

 - Support importing data from S3 and GCS
-- Add new parameter `FIELDS DEFINED NULL BY`
+- Add a new parameter `FIELDS DEFINED NULL BY`

 > **Warning:**
 >